-- Staff other public service desks as assigned.
+- Help customers at other service points as assigned.

-- Serve on and/or chair library committees as requested.
+- Represent Circulation Department on various library committees as assigned.

-- Assume personal responsibility for the building's condition and solve minor issues and problems as they arise.
+- Assume personal responsibility for building maintenance and solving minor issues and problems.

 - Perform any other related duties as required or assigned.